 You will find the 21-digit MPAN number on your electricity bill.
 If you don’t have a recent electricity bill then you can get it from the local DNO (Distribution Network Operator) for your area.

 MPRN stands for meter point reference number and relates to your gas supply.
-You’ll also find your MPRN on your gas bill, or you can get it by calling the National Grid on 0870 608 1524.
+You’ll also find your MPRN on your gas bill, by visiting the Find my Supplier website or you can get it by calling the Meter Number Helpline on 0870 608 1524.

 Any other questions